MDC91/qubic-proposals/Web3 Conf3rence Dortmund.md

 ## CCF Funding Proposal
 <ins>**Proposer:**</ins> Community Leads of DACH-region MartyMcCrypto and MDC

-Send xxxB Qubic (2500 USD at xxxx) to wallet address 'xxxxxxxxxx' to fund participation\
+Send xxxB Qubic (2500 USD at xxxx) to wallet address `xxxxxxxxxx` to fund participation\
 of DACH-region community leads MartyMcCrypto and MDC at Web3 Conf3rence in Dortmund on 3-4th September 2025.

 <ins>**Availabe options:**</ins>